 Henry Jones—Indiana Jones and the Last Crusade

-Sure, he wasn’t always the greatest dad and wasn’t always there for Junior in his younger days, but as far as epic stories go, that’s hard to top.
+Sure, he wasn’t always the greatest dad and wasn’t always there for Junior in his younger days, but as far as epic stories go, this one is hard to top.
 With his charm, charisma, and roguish sense of humor, it’s easy to see that Indy and his dad aren’t so different.

 He tries to make amends and be a presence as she hits her teens, but when Kim gets kidnapped on a trip to Paris, he does have that particular set of skills that comes in handy.